statsig-io/docs/docs/metrics/pulse-metrics.md

 | user: retention metrics |  Overall average retention rate   | Overall average retention rate  | Participating users |
 | user: L7, L14, L28 |  Not shown   | Average L-ness value per user per day  | All users |

+## Winsorization
-Winsorization: To reduce the impact of outliers, event_count and sum metrics are capped at the 99.9th percentile.
+To reduce the impact of outliers, Statsig caps *event_count* and *sum* metric types at the 99.9th percentile.
 This mitigates the risk of bots and extreme values significantly swaying experiment results.